Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Security of QPV with commitment

 \subsection{Security proof}

 We move on to prove the security of c-QPV.
 The idea is to reduce the security of a protocol with commitment \textsf{c-}$\mathsf{P}_{\eta_V, \eta_P}$ to the one of the underlying protocol without commitment $\mathsf{P}_{\eta_P}$ and (much larger) transmission rate $\eta_P$ with $\eta_V$ becoming irrelevant.
 The intuition is as follows.
-If we can show that the post-commit state $\rho^{xy}$ (cf. eq.~\eqref{eq rhoxy}) can be replaced by a constant state $\tau$ independent of $(x,y)$, then the commitment phase does not help the attackers much.
-Now note that if the underlying protocol $\mathsf{P}_{\eta_P}$ remains secure for any adversarial input state that is independent of $(x,y)$, the attackers find themselves in the same situation as attacking $\mathsf{P}_{\eta_P}$ (with input $\tau$) when they attack \textsf{c-}$\mathsf{P}_{\eta_V, \eta_P}$.
-This is because the post-commit state $\rho^{xy}$ can be replaced by $\tau$.
-Then, the success probability of attacking \textsf{c-}$\mathsf{P}_{\eta_V, \eta_P}$ should be close to the one of attacking $\mathsf{P}_{\eta_P}$.
+We decompose the respective quantum instruments of the attackers into a POVM measurement followed by a quantum channel.
+This can in fact always be done, see, e.g., Thm.\ 7.2 in \cite{hayashi2016quantum} or Lemma \ref{lemma: instrument and channel}.
+The respective measurement outcomes correspond to the attacker committing to play the protocol or not.
+To not be caught, both commitments have to be equal.
+We use this fact to our advantage and show, using the Gentle Measurement Lemma (Lemma \ref{lemma: gentle measurement}), that the \textit{post-measurement state} must be independent from $x,y$, and can therefore be replaced by some fixed state $\tau_{AB}$.
+The quantum channels that the attackers apply on their post-measurement state \textit{can} depend on $x,y$.
+Since these operations are only applied when both attackers commit they can also be applied in attacks on the original protocol $\mathsf{P}$.
+Now note that if the underlying protocol $\mathsf{P}_{\eta_P}$ remains secure for any adversarial input state that is independent of $x,y$, the attackers find themselves in the same situation as attacking $\mathsf{P}_{\eta_P}$ (with input $\tau_{AB}$) when they attack \textsf{c-}$\mathsf{P}_{\eta_V, \eta_P}$.
+Then, the success probability of attacking \textsf{c-}$\mathsf{P}_{\eta_V, \eta_P}$ should be close to the success probability of attacking $\mathsf{P}_{\eta_P}$, and we inherit security of the underlying protocol in its committing version.